The Final Countdown – Movie Review

 Eventually, [blackout]he orders a full-scale strike against the Japanese carriers.[/blackout]

-However, [blackout]before the strike reaches the Japanese fleet, the vortex returns.
-It sends the Nimitz and its crew back to 1980.[/blackout]
+However, [blackout]before the strike reaches the Japanese fleet, the vortex returns, sending the Nimitz and its crew back to 1980.[/blackout]

 The Final Countdown: Analysis

 Some people describe The Final Countdown as an alternative history movie, but I disagree.
-I define it as a time travel movie or, at the most, a secret history movie.
+I define it as a secret history movie.

 As the ‘time vortex’ moving the USS Nimitz to 1941 is a point of departure, The Final Countdown is potentially an alternative history.
 The difference though is the scope of the story.